mithraiclabs/psyoptions-frontend/README.md

 We use a couple SPL Token faucets to interact on devnet.
 To use the faucets visit this community built site and be sure to set the network to **devnet**. https://spl-token-ui.netlify.app/#/token-faucets

+We use the same BTC, SRM, etc addresses that Mango Markets uses.
+You can find the faucet addresses [here](https://github.com/blockworks-foundation/mango-client-ts/blob/main/src/ids.json#L10)

 ```
 Token Symbol: PSYA
 Faucet Address: 7jJJnHWagPPG544FtxSVp8eD52FwCsARcqqup1q3XVio